 The cons of point and figure charts

 There are a few cons to point and figure charts.
 One is that they can be a little confusing to understand at first.
-Using these charts, it can also be difficult to determine when the trend has changed.
+It can also be difficult to determine when the trend has changed using these charts.

 Learning this type of charting can be easiest when performing the charting by hand.
 That means you mark the “X” and “O” on a paper.
 This can also be very time-consuming.
 Few services offer Point and Figure Charts.